UK tech experts · info@vividrepairs.co.uk

 The RTX 5060 brings Nvidia's latest architecture to the mid-range segment with impressive efficiency.
 That 145W TDP is remarkably low for a card delivering solid 1080p to 1440p performance.
 The triple-fan cooling solution might seem overkill for such modest power draw, but it results in whisper-quiet operation and excellent thermals around 62-65°C under sustained gaming loads.

 GDDR7 memory represents the headline feature here.
 Even with just 8GB capacity, the faster bandwidth helps in memory-intensive scenarios.
-I tested the RTX 5060 across modern titles and found it comfortably handles 1080p ultra settings whilst managing 1440p at high settings in most games.
+The RTX 5060 comfortably handles 1080p ultra settings whilst managing 1440p at high settings in most games.
 DLSS 3 with frame generation genuinely transforms performance in supported titles, sometimes doubling frame rates.

 The 8GB VRAM feels like the limiting factor.
 In 2026, several AAA titles already recommend 12GB for ultra textures at 1440p.
 You'll manage fine at high settings, but that memory constraint will become more noticeable over the card's lifespan.
 PCIe 5.0 support is nice for future-proofing, though again, current performance differences versus PCIe 4.0 are negligible.